Staff JEDI About Us

 1. Chess, Not Checkers: Using Power Mapping to Navigate the Political Terrains of the University Leader, NCORE 2022 Annual Conference, 2022

-Miranda Stratton, PhD
+Miranda St. Fleur, PhD

 Assistant Director of Justice, Equity, Diversity, and Inclusion - Community & Partnerships

-Dr. Miranda Stratton is a cell biologist turned JEDI practitioner passionate about transforming cultures and creating communities where people can be their whole selves.
+Dr. Miranda St. Fleur is a cell biologist turned JEDI practitioner passionate about transforming cultures and creating communities where people can be their whole selves.
 She is motivated to advance and operationalize JEDI through critical practices & policy changes that center on minoritized individuals and their experiences.
 In her role, Miranda is a strategic and creative thought partner who looks for unique solutions to address complex, systemic issues by facilitating meaningful connections between internal and external partners.
 As a scholar, she has published peer-reviewed articles that guide STEM trainees and their mentors in navigating academic STEM spaces.
 A former first-generation, low-income (FLI) student and multiethnic woman of color, Miranda is an alumna of the University of San Diego and its McNair Scholars Program.
 In 2019, she earned her PhD in Biology from Stanford University.
 She enjoys knitting, practicing yoga, watching TV and movies, and catching up with family and friends in her free time.

 Selected work and presentations: